exasol/virtual-schemas/doc/development/developing-sql-dialect/implementing_mandatory_sql_dialect_classes.md

         return AthenaSqlDialect.NAME;
     }
     ```
-    The factory needs to be able to provide the dialect name since the JDBC adapter identifies dialect by name.
+    _The factory needs to be able to provide the dialect name since the JDBC adapter identifies dialect by name._
-    Note that at this point we don't have an instance of the dialect yet and thus are using the constant directly.
+    _Note that at this point we don't have an instance of the dialect yet and thus are using the constant directly._

-3. The **other method** in the factory creates the instance: **`createSqlDialect()`**. **Don't forget to write a test**.
+3. The **other method** in the factory creates the instance: **`createSqlDialect()`**.
+Don't forget to write a test.
     Check the test coverage for the class.
     ```java
     @Override